k98kurz/micropycelium/readme.md

 This repo is designed to implement a wireless mesh network and a few services that run over it using micropython-compatible code.
 A goal is to minimize memory use and provide an asynchronous control flow.
-It will include the following:
+It includes the following:

 - Packet formats to fit into ESP-NOW and RYLR-998 LoRa datagrams
 - A packet sequencer to break blobs into smaller packets with reliable tx mechanism
 - A Packager system to automatically send and receive Packages
-- Interface plugins for the Packager to enable ESP-NOW and RYLR-998; possibly UDP/IP, BTLE, and a custom WLAN similar to ESP-NOW for non-ESP devices (e.g.
-Raspberry Pi, Linux laptop, etc)
+- Interface plugins for the Packager to enable ESP-NOW and RYLR-998; in the future, UDP/IP, BTLE, and a custom WLAN similar to ESP-NOW for non-ESP devices (e.g. Raspberry Pi, Linux laptop, etc)
 - An Application plugin system to generate and ingest Packages
 - A connectionless gossip system for promulgating network information
 - A PIE/VOUTE-based spanning tree system for greedy routing
-- A service announcement system for nodes running the same Application(s) to discover each other

 This project is the result of a fairly lengthy process of discovery: first, I tried using gradient descent to determine 2d/3d/4d spcial coordinates using